blacklightpy/vaultofknowledge/Trying to Consolidate Hinduism 1.md

 >
 > Carl Jung’s **Collective Unconscious** (with its archetypes) is similar to how Mahat functions **cosmically**—it is the **reservoir of primordial patterns** from which individual minds derive their tendencies.

+---

+Jung said a Westerner can be easily tricked by other Westerners who claim to know about Eastern spirituality and sell snake oil.
+So unless someone is heroically determined, they should stick to their traditions.